gyselax/gyselalibxx/assets/.doxy/gyselalibxx/gyselalibxx/classDerivFieldCommon_3_01FieldType_00_01IdxRange_3_01DDims_8_8_8_01_4_01_4.md

 **Returns:**

-Field The field on the physical index range.
+Field The constant field on the physical index range.